 How Motorcycle Injuries Decrease with Riding Readiness According to Gage Mathers’s Own Motorcycle Injury Attorneys

-It is no surprise that 92% of riders involved in a crash are either self-taught or learned from a family member or friend, and riders age 16-24 years are significantly overrepresented in motorcycle crashes.3 One of the best ways that you can minimize the chance of a crash is by becoming the most competent rider possible.
+It is no surprise that 92% of riders involved in a crash are either self-taught or learned from a family member or friend.
+Riders aged 16-24 years are significantly overrepresented in motorcycle crashes.3 One of the best ways that you can minimize the chance of a crash is by becoming the most competent rider possible.
 Riding is a skill that requires much more attention and effort than driving a car.
 We suggest you get any advanced training available beyond what is required by your state.

 Most, if not all, states offer advanced riding classes to refine and improve your skills as a rider.
 There are many classes offered by locally-owned dealerships or motorcycle companies, like the Harley-Davidson Riding Academy, that will help you increase your comfort level and capabilities.
 If you get a new bike, take a class with that bike.
-More than half of the riders in an accident had less than 5 months of experience with the bike involved in the crash; this despite averaging 3 years’ worth of overall riding.
+More than half of the riders in an accident had less than 5 months of experience with the bike involved in the crash.

 As your skills improve, your riding naturally becomes safer and more enjoyable.
 You instinctively apply previously learned and developed skills that can turn a certain collision into a close call.